NCAA Men's Div. II Basketball Tournament Glance

 |Maryville, Mo.

-SE Oklahoma State-Missouri Southern winner vs. NW Missouri State-Minnesota State-Mankato-St. Cloud State-Southern Nazarene winner, 8 p.m.
+SE Oklahoma State-Missouri Southern winner vs. NW Missouri State-St. Cloud State-Southern Nazarene winner, 8 p.m.

 |East Region